sassoftware/saspy/saspy/doc/source/advanced-topics.rst

 *****************************************************************************
-Using Proc iomoperate to find Object Spawner hosts and Workspace Server ports
+Using Proc Iomoperate to find Object Spawner hosts and Workspace Server ports
 *****************************************************************************

 If you already use a client to connect to IOM servers, you may have the host and port to OMR